zechtz/gepg-java/README.md

     -   `signMessage(String xmlString, Class<T> clazz)`: method that adds a signature to your payload.
 This method returns a signed xml string of the clazz type.
     -   `convertToJavaObject(String xmlString, Class<T> clazz)`: this method converts an xml string into a JAXB-annotated object an returns it
-    -   `parseToXml(Object object)`: this method takes a java JAXB-annotated object and converts it into an xml string nad returns it without an xml declaration
+    -   `parseToXml(Object object)`: this method takes a java JAXB-annotated object and converts it into an xml string and returns it without an xml declaration
-    -   `parseToXml(Object object, true)`: this method takes a java JAXB-annotated object and a boolean flag and converts it into an xml string nad returns it with an xml declaration, this is the xml declartion `<?xml version="1.0" encoding="UTF-8" standalone="yes"?>`
+    -   `parseToXml(Object object, true)`: this method takes a java JAXB-annotated object and a boolean flag and converts it into an xml string and returns it with an xml declaration, this is the xml declartion `<?xml version="1.0" encoding="UTF-8" standalone="yes"?>`
+    -   `generatePayload(Object object)`: this method takes a java JAXB-annotated object converts it into an xml string, signs it and returns it, It is a combination of the `parseToXml` and the `signMessage` methods

 -   **DateTime Helpers**
     -   `getFutureDateTimeInDays(int days)`: this method takes an int (days) and return a datetime string in the future (days) from now in the format (`2017-03-25T14:30:12`)